bjssacademy/advanced-tdd/chapter09/chapter09-doubles.md

 }
 ```

 We provide a convenience construction function.
-This allows our Arrange step to set up any simul;ated time it likes.
-We pass this stub clock in to our production code function, in the Act step.
+This allows our Arrange step to set up any simulated time it likes.
+The Act step will pass this stub clock in to our production code function.

 Here is our first test: